Starts 09:00 until 21:30

 Scroll down to view and book events taking place on the 3rd day of the THS Conference

-The Purbeck Way to Lulworth Cove
+The Purbeck Way - Lulworth Cove

-A Walk from Coombe Keynes to Lulworth
+A Circular Walk from Lulworth Cover to Durdle Door

 Walk guide, Lucy Boyle Brown